Robert Ayling (cricketer)

-Robert Ayling (dates unknown) was an English cricketer who made two appearances in first-class cricket matches in 1796, both for Kent sides against teams from Middlesex.
+Robert Ayling (dates unknown) was an English cricketer who made two appearances in 1796, both for Kent against Middlesex.
 He scored a total of 22 runs in his four innings, with a highest score of 11.

-He is known to have played for Woolwich Cricket Club in a match in 1806 against MCC at Lord's Old Ground and for a 23-man Kent side in an odds match (Note: An odds match is one in which one side has more players than the other, the aim being to even the chances of victory to an extent.) in 1807 against an England side (Note: During the time Ayling played, England sides were not representative of the country.
-Instead, they were sides composed of players from a range of locations brought together to play against another side.) at Penenden Heath.
-William Ayling, who was possibly his brother, played in both of these matches on the same side.
+He is known to have played for Woolwich Cricket Club in a match in 1806 against Marylebone Cricket Club (MCC) at Lord's Old Ground and for a 23-man Kent in an odds match (Note: An odds match is one in which one team has more players than the other, the aim being to even the chances of victory to an extent.) in 1807 against England (i.e., the "rest" of England) at Penenden Heath.
+William Ayling, who was possibly his brother, played in both of these matches for the same team.